Cincinnati Motorcycle Accident Lawyers

 Information For Ohio Motorcyclists: Your Risks, Your Rights

 When you first started riding, you probably heard friends or family members comment on the injury threat of motorcycles.
 Maybe they said, “Motorcycles are dangerous.”

-Motorcycles themselves aren’t dangerous, if the rider is properly trained and respects the strengths and limitations of the machine.
+Motorcycles themselves aren’t dangerous if the rider is properly trained and respects the strengths and limitations of the machine.
 However, the environment that Ohio bikers ride in certainly is dangerous.
 Weather, wildlife and poorly maintained roads bring a real risk of injury or death.
-Of course, the biggest threat motorcyclists face is passenger vehicles, like cars or trucks, also known as “cagers.”
+Of course, the biggest threat that motorcyclists face is passenger vehicles, like cars or trucks, also known as “cagers.”

 The most common type of motorcycle accident is when a car or truck driver doesn’t “see” a motorcyclist.
-A more accurate statement would be, “I didn’t look for a motorcycle before turning.”
+A more accurate statement would be: “I didn’t look for a motorcycle before turning.”